NSTP

 Funding is awarded to our U of T package as a whole – so in order for individual students to receive significant funding, all applications and reports must be filled out fully and carefully to present a high-quality application/report package from UofT.
 In particular:

-1. Reports and proposals need to be written by the student, and this should be evident from reading them.
+1. Applications need to be written by the student, and this should be evident from reading them.
 There can be no cutting and pasting from one form to another, and no identical text from one year to the next, from one student to another, or from a report to an application.

-2. Supervisor comments on the reports need to be substantial and specific and to comment on the significance of the work to the STUDENT - how the student benefited from going North.
+2. Supervisor comments on the applications need to be substantial and specific, and include comments on the significance of the work to the STUDENT - how the student will benefit from going North to complete the project.
 Again, these cannot be cut and pasted from form to form.
-One or two sentences is not enough.
+One or two sentences are not enough.

-3. Shorter stays (anything less than 3 weeks) need to be clearly justified.
+4. Shorter stays (anything less than 3 weeks) should be clearly justified.

-4. The section on community engagement and permits must be filled in clearly and extensively.
+5. The section on community engagement and permits must be filled in clearly and extensively.
 This is very important.
 It is not enough to say “my supervisor is looking after permits and community feedback”.
-There is a requirement that the community hears back from each student project – either in person or as a written report.
+There is a requirement that the community hear back from each student project – either in person or as a written report.

 Award Holder information: